dockstore/dockstore-ui2/README.md

 Smoke tests are part of the end-to-end testing suite and are located under `cypress/integration/smokeTests/`.
 The smoke tests can be executed alongside other integration tests when running `$(npm bin)/cypress open` or `$(npm bin)/cypress run`.

-Various sets of smoke tests are defined as scripts in `package.json`.
+Various sets of smoke tests are runnable from scripts in `package.json`.
 To run smoke tests against your local service, run `npm run test-local-no-auth`.
 Before running the tests make sure you have Dockstore set up locally, as described in the above section.

 `npm run test-local-no-auth` is also executed in CircleCI when a branch is pushed, or a pull request is made.
 When run on CircleCI,